-There is a wide range of Central Otago cycle trails and roads in the park, suitable for mountain-biking as well as walking and tramping with 4WD vehicles not permitted on these trails.
+There is a wide range trails and roads in the park, suitable for mountain-biking as well as walking and tramping with 4WD vehicles not permitted.
 Much of the public access into the park is along easements crossing private land, please respect this by keeping to trails and roads, and leaving gates as you find them.

 Some trails are well formed, while others require backcountry experience - all offer stunning river and or mountain range views.
 In the 1860’s gold was found within Oteake and at 1200m, the Buster Diggings became the country’s highest altitude gold workings.
 You can still see evidence of Oteake’s gold mining past in the network of water races found in the area.

 In summer, conditions can be hot and dry, so carry plenty of water and sunscreen.
 Between May and October, snow could be present and an avalanche risk may exist, there are river crossings, so treat all rivers and streams with respect.
 As alpine conditions can occur at any time of the year, BE PREPARED.